 I arrived in Lisbon in 2020 in the first months of the pandemic and despite the pandemic conditions I immediately fell in love with the city.
 I live in and remotely work in Lisbon and can fully understand the attraction for digital nomads.

-In no particular order, I have put down a few thoughts on why I personally love Lisbon and perhaps why it’s such a magnet for digital nomads as a remote work destination.
+In no particular order, I have put down a few thoughts on why I personally love Lisbon and perhaps why it’s such a magnet for digital nomads.

 Let’s get started.

-Below is a summary of our feelings about Lisbon, Portugal as a digital nomad destination, a place to visit or if you are lucky enough, live!
+Below is a summary of my feelings about Lisbon as a digital nomad destination, a place to visit for a city break or if you are really lucky, a city you can be proud to call home!

 The Portuguese are warm and friendly people